MinecraftU/mcu-curriculum/server_instructions/server_instructions.md

 * JourneyMap
 * OptiFine

 We created this server to just have a bit more fun with the mods available on 1.12.
 Cooking for Blockheads and Pam's HarvestCraft combine to create quite a culinary experience within Minecraft.
-JurassiCraft for the paleontologist in each of us.
 MoSwords and Switch Bow because who doesn't like better weapons?

 This is a survival server set to Peaceful, so the weapons aren't actually good for much.
 There aren't any monsters except for those that come from spawners.